LuRsT/create_firefox_image_with_version/README.md

     $ create_firefox_image_with_version "26.0" fx26.png"

-Note: Use png as file exception or you will get no transparency goodness.
+Note: Use png as file extension or you will get no transparency goodness.

 Output: